ashleybaxter/iamashley/_posts/2017-06-07-my-experience-applying-to-an-accelerator.markdown

 tags: [business, jack, accelerator]
 ---

-Last Tuesday I drove to Newcastle for <a href="https://blog.ignite.io/launching-ignite-2-0-a-new-breed-of-accelerator-a430304c3fe5">Ignite's new off-site programme</a>.
+Last Tuesday I drove to Newcastle for <a href="https://blog.ignite.io/launching-ignite-2-0-a-new-breed-of-accelerator-a430304c3fe5">Ignite's distributed accelerator programme</a>.
 It was the final stage of the application process for the <a href="https://ignite.io/">Ignite Accelerator</a>, and I had no idea what I was getting myself into.

 Everything about accelerators scare me.
 It's a world that I'm not familiar with.
 Prior to last week, I did't know the difference between a Venture Capitalist and an Angel Investor.